How To Conduct A Home Water Audit: Finding And Fixing Leaks

 Introduction to Home Water Audits

 A home water audit assesses water use within a household to identify areas of inefficiency and leaks.
-By systematically examining water fixtures, appliances, and outdoor irrigation systems, homeowners can pinpoint issues that, once addressed, can lead to substantial savings and environmental benefits.
+By systematically examining fixtures, appliances, and outdoor irrigation systems, homeowners can save water and money.

 Preparing for Your Home Water Audit